halworsen/turbo-frog-seducer/README.md

-# turbo-frog-seducer
+#Turbo Frog Seducer
-Turbo Frog Seducer - A Pokitto game for the 2021 game jARM
+Turbo Frog Seducer is a fast-paced arcade game about seducing frogs for the [Pokitto game console](https://www.pokitto.com/).
+Show off your dance moves and impress as many frogs as you can before the sun sets!

+Turbo Frog Seducer was made in 4 days for the [2021 game jARM](https://itch.io/jam/game-jarm-norway-2021).